ergochat/ergo/docs/MANUAL.md

 ## ZNC

-ZNC 1.6.x has a [bug](https://github.com/znc/znc/issues/1212) where it fails to recognize certain SASL messages.
-Oragono 1.1.0 and later support a compatibility mode that enables ZNC to complete the SASL handshake: this can be enabled with `server.compatibility.send-unprefixed-sasl`.
+ZNC 1.6.x (still pretty common in distros that package old versions of IRC software) has a [bug](https://github.com/znc/znc/issues/1212) where it fails to recognize certain SASL messages.
+Oragono supports a compatibility mode that works around this to let ZNC complete the SASL handshake: this can be enabled with `server.compatibility.send-unprefixed-sasl`.

 Oragono can emulate certain capabilities of the ZNC bouncer for the benefit of clients, in particular the third-party [playback](https://wiki.znc.in/Playback) module.
 This enables clients with specific support for ZNC to receive selective history playback automatically.
 To configure this in [Textual](https://www.codeux.com/textual/), go to "Server properties", select "Vendor specific", uncheck "Do not automatically join channels on connect", and check "Only play back messages you missed".
 Other clients with support are listed on ZNC's wiki page.